 The goods you buy to complete renovation work are covered by legal warranties.
-These warranties automatically apply without charge, even if the merchant or the manufacturer claims to sell without warranties.
-Among these warranties are :
+These warranties apply automatically and without charge, even if the merchant or the manufacturer claims to sell without warranties.
+These warranties include:

 - the use warranty;